Close-to-optimal continuity bound for the von Neumann entropy and other quasi-classical applications of the Alicki-Fannes-Winter technique: Applications to characteristics of quantum and classical systems

 \subsection{Quantum conditional entropy of quantum-classical states}

-In this subsection we apply the results of Section 3 to obtain one-side and two-side continuity bounds for the (extended) quantum conditional entropy (QCE) defined in (\ref{ce-ext}) restricting attention to quantum-classical (q-c) states of a bipartite system $AB$, i.e. states $\rho$ and $\sigma$ having the form
+In this subsection we apply the results of Section 3 to obtain continuity bounds and semi-continuity bounds for the (extended) quantum conditional entropy (QCE) defined in (\ref{ce-ext}) restricting attention to quantum-classical (q-c) states of a bipartite system $AB$, i.e. states $\rho$ and $\sigma$ having the form

-where $\{p_k,\rho_k\}$ and $\{q_k,\sigma_k\}$ are ensembles of states in $\S(\H_A)$ and $\{|k\rangle\}$ a fixed orthonormal basis in $\H_B$.
+where $\{p_k,\rho_k\}$ and $\{q_k,\sigma_k\}$ are ensembles of states in $\S(\H_A)$ and $\{\vert k\rangle\}$ a fixed orthonormal basis in $\H_B$.
 By using definition (\ref{ce-ext}) one can show (see the proof of Corollary 3 in \cite{Wilde-CB}) that

-The expressions in (\ref{ce-rep}) allow us to define the QCE on the set $\S_{\mathrm{cq}}$ of all q-c states (including the q-c states $\rho$ with $\,S(\rho_A)=+\infty\,$ for which definition (\ref{ce-ext}) does not work).
-The properties of the von Neumann entropy imply that the QCE defined in such a way on the convex set $\S_{\mathrm{cq}}$ satisfies inequalities (\ref{LAA-1}) and (\ref{LAA-2}) with $a_f=0$ and $b_f=h_2$ with possible values $+\infty$ in both sides.
+The expressions in (\ref{ce-rep}) allow us to define the QCE on the set $\S_{\mathrm{qc}}$ of all q-c states (including the q-c states $\rho$ with $\,S(\rho_A)=+\infty\,$ for which definition (\ref{ce-ext}) does not work).
+The properties of the von Neumann entropy imply that the QCE defined in such a way on the convex set $\S_{\mathrm{qc}}$ satisfies inequalities (\ref{LAA-1}) and (\ref{LAA-2}) with $a_f=0$ and $b_f=h_2$ with possible values $+\infty$ in both sides.

 In finite dimensions the first continuity bound for the QCE was obtained by Alicki and Fannes in \cite{A&F}.
 Then Winter optimized this continuity bound and obtained its specification for q-c states \cite{W-CB}.
 In 2019, by using the Alhejji-Smith optimal continuity bound for the Shannon conditional entropy (presented in \cite{A&G}) Wilde proved optimal continuity bound for the QCE restricted to q-c states \cite{Wilde-CB}.